Healthy Items Food Banks Always Need

 • Set aside $1 each week for a local food bank.

 • Host a Food Drive.
 Ask each person to donate a few cans or boxes.
 Share the printable list at the bottom of this post for an easy guide.
+Here’s how to host a food drive in New Hampshire.

 People have told me they would love to donate but never know what to give and they don’t want to donate heavily processed or unhealthy foods.
 Honestly, the answer is simple.
 Look in your cabinets.
 What do you eat that is shelf stable?